SAP-samples/process-automation-enablement/Workshops/LCNC_Roadshow - simplified/Build Process Automation/2 Create Automation/readme.md

 ### OPTIONAL Step 6: Test the Automation (Requires Desktop Agent)

-We are using virtual desktop machines connected to the tenant, so please proceed to **Step 9**.
+We are using virtual desktop machines connected to the tenant, so please proceed to **Step 7**.

-1. Select Test button and enter the `Filename` and `Foldername` where the invoice document is stored locally on your machine.
+1. Select Test button and enter the `FilePath` where the invoice document is stored locally on your machine.

     ![Link text e.g., Destination screen](Test.png)